Lifetime Achievement Emmys

 The Lifetime Achievement Emmys are a class of Emmy Awards presented in recognition of the significant lifetime achievements of an individual in the American television industry.
-They are analogous to other awards based on cumulative achievement given out in the United States in the context of numerous career fields.
+They are analogous to other awards based on cumulative achievement presented in the United States in the context of numerous career fields.

-Winners who have been presented the Lifetime Achievement Emmy in the context of the News & Documentary Emmys, earning the citations due to their journalistic efforts, include Larry King, Ted Koppel, Andrea Mitchell, and Barbara Walters.
+Winners who have been presented the Lifetime Achievement Emmy in the context of the News and Documentary Emmys, noted for their journalistic efforts, include Larry King, Ted Koppel, Andrea Mitchell, and Barbara Walters.

-Notable instances involving the award include how performer Fred Rogers, an actor known for works decided to children such as Mister Rogers' Neighborhood, stopped the regular chain of events at the 24th Daytime Emmy Awards in 1997 by successfully commanding the audience to give a moment of silence of commemorative thankfulness.
-Rogers additionally got a standing ovation before his comments, in which he told the crowd "may God be with you".
+Notable instances involving the award include when performer Fred Rogers, known for his works on children's programs such as Mister Rogers' Neighborhood, accepted his Lifetime Achievement Award at the 24th Daytime Emmy Awards in 1997, and successfully commanded the audience to give a moment of silence of commemorative thankfulness.
+Rogers additionally received a standing ovation before his comments, in which he told the crowd "may God be with you".

 History

-Separate Lifetime Achievement Emmys are given out at the Daytime Emmys, the Sports Emmys (known as the Sports Lifetime Achievement Award), the News & Documentary Emmys, and the Primetime Engineering Emmy Awards (known as the Charles F. Jenkins Lifetime Achievement Award), among other Emmy ceremonies.
-The first Emmy Awards ceremony in history was held on January 25, 1949, taking place at the Hollywood Athletic Club of Los Angeles, California.
+Separate Lifetime Achievement Emmys are presented at the Daytime Emmys, the Sports Emmys (known as the Sports Lifetime Achievement Award), the News and Documentary Emmys, the Children's and Family Emmys and the Primetime Engineering Emmy Awards (known as the Charles F. Jenkins Lifetime Achievement Award), among other Emmy ceremonies.
+The first Emmy Awards ceremony was held on January 25, 1949, at the Hollywood Athletic Club in Los Angeles, California.

 Details

-Winners who have been presented the Lifetime Achievement Emmy at the News & Documentary Emmys for their journalistic efforts include Larry King, Ted Koppel, Andrea Mitchell, and Barbara Walters.
-For his role behind the scenes, mass media centric business magnate Ted Turner won the award in 2015.
-"There is no man that has made a bigger or more long-lasting impact on the world of television news than Ted Turner," Bob Mauro, the president of the National Academy of Television Arts & Sciences (NATAS), remarked.
+Winners who have been presented the Lifetime Achievement Emmy at the News and Documentary Emmys for their journalistic efforts include Larry King, Ted Koppel, Andrea Mitchell, and Barbara Walters.
+For his role behind the scenes, media mogul Ted Turner won the award in 2015.
+"There is no man that has made a bigger or more long-lasting impact on the world of television news than Ted Turner," Bob Mauro, the president of the National Academy of Television Arts and Sciences (NATAS), remarked.